ash-project/ash/documentation/AUTHORIZATION.md

 Instead of polluting your resources with loads of conditional rules that breach the web and data layers - opt for a DDD approach.

-If we were to think of the differnet domain models - we could come up with something like this:
+If we were to think of the different domain models - we could come up with something like this:
 ```
 Blog Context
   Author